highly-illiquid/polydata/memory-bank/progress.md

 - **Infrastructure:** The split architecture (permanent fetcher, on-demand analyzer, shared volume) is fully implemented and snapshotted.

 **What's Left to Build:**
+- **Optimize Pipeline Startup:** Implement "Tail Scanning" logic in `get_latest_timestamp` to reduce startup time from minutes to seconds.
 - **End-to-End Verification:** Perform a live test run of the analysis workflow to confirm all scripts interact correctly in a real-world scenario.
 - **Data Analysis:** Actually begin the trading analysis in the Jupyter notebooks.